plasma-framework/plasma/docs/quickstart/Plasma-Quickstart-MySql-Pojo.md

 example prints the serialized result graph as formatted XML for easy visualization and debugging.
 The final output should look like the below XML example.
 See <https://github.com/plasma-framework/plasma-examples-quickstart>
-for working examples which accomplany this guide.
+for working examples which accompany this guide.

 **Figure 3 – Result Graph, Serialized as XML**